 Have you ever landed on a page and been met with a giant wall of text?
 How exactly did that make you feel- Bored?
 Annoyed?
 Reluctant?
 All of the above?
 Yeah, us too.

 All in all, you need to develop knowledgeable and credible content.

 We know this sounds obvious, but you’d be surprised.
 So, say you sell skin care products.
 Pray tell, what kind of information is your target audience interested in?
 Skin care.
 So, stick to that.
 Maybe you can write up a blog post about the importance of SPF, or which of your products or services are best for different skin types, just some ideas.

 The moral of the story is this: your audience is there because they consider you an authority in a certain area.
 To cultivate a developed, well-formulated brand, you need to stick to content relevant to your brand image and customers.

 Another seemingly obvious point we’re making here is your content should not be a pain to consume.
 Though, sometimes that’s easier said than done.
 Search engines may love a lot of relevant keywords in your content, but if you’re just stuffing them in there like a double bean burrito, then no one is going to want to hang around to see what happens next.

 And, suddenly you’ve got a real bounce rate problem on your hands and you don’t understand why.

 Try mixing up your mediums with video content.
 Break up big paragraphs into easy-to-digest bits.
 Put together an informative case study.
 Write up some listicles on innovative ways to use your products.
 Again, just some ideas.
-In summation, your marketing efforts are going to be all for not if you’re not writing for both the audience and the algorithm.
+In summation, your marketing efforts are going to be all for naught if you’re not writing for both the audience and the algorithm.

 Instead, create pieces of content that can be relevant to your audience today, tomorrow, and possibly even a year from now.
-If a certain page on your site is getting clicks for years at a time, the Google Gods will reward you in high placements on the SERP.
+If a certain page on your site is getting clicks for years at a time, the Google Gods will reward you with high placements on the SERP.